utah-scs/splinter/README.md

    allocate two machines for the experiment.
 2. Once the experiment has begun, clone this repository on both the allocated machines.
-3. Next, run `scripts/setup.py` from the root directory on both machines.
+3. Next, run `scripts/setup.py --full` from the root directory on both machines.
    This script installs Rust, DPDK, and binds a 10 GbE network card to DPDK.
    It saves the PCI and MAC addresses of the bound NIC to a file called `nic_info`.
 4. Create a toml file (`db/server.toml`) for the server on one machine, and a toml file (`db/client.toml`) for the client on the other machine.
 There are example files under `db`.